WHAT'S A WATERSHED?

 HOW CAN I HELP PROTECT THE WATERSHED OF GLADE RUN LAKE?

 Donate your time by helping steward the lake and its surrounding park land.
-Volunteers are needed to maintain the hiking trail, build and install wildlife roosting boxes, and plant native trees and shrubs.
+Volunteers are needed to clean up litter, maintain the hiking trail, build and install wildlife roosting boxes, and plant native trees and shrubs.